yorshka20/win11-desktop/README.md

 # Window11 Desktop

-a concrete and detailed window 11 gui implementation. just want to write some code to make use of difference designs and techs in project.
+a concrete and detailed window 11 gui implementation.

-you can only conduct nice optimizations on complicated project because there is no necessity to do so in simple project. you have nothing to optimize, to be honest.
+you can only conduct nice optimizations on complicated project because there is no necessity to do so in simple project. you have nothing to optimize when there are just several components and one data pipeline, to be honest.

-do this project is aiming at containing as many contents as possible to achieve a complicated state for me to use difference strategies for optimizing.
+this project is aiming at containing as many contents as possible to achieve a complicated state for me to use different strategies for optimizing and experiencing my thoughts in some cases.

 # Preview